AarhusAI/helm-deployments/README.md

 time).
 SearXNG allows us to search a huge range of different search engines, and it is also possible to add custom search engines.

-It also ensures anonymous searchs that are not trackable to result for one query do not affect another.
+It also ensures searches are anonymous and not trackable from one query to the next, thereby ensureing that one does not affect another.
 It filters out paid resualts and AI-generated results.

-In Aarhus, we have made an engine that searches [https://aarhus.dk/search](https://aarhus.dk/search) and places its results high in the final fedreated search.
+In Aarhus, we have made an engine that searches [https://aarhus.dk/search](https://aarhus.dk/search) and places its results high in the final federated search.
 For reference see [here](https://github.com/AarhusAI/aarhusai-docker/blob/main/.docker/searxng/aarhus.py).

 Create the file `local-secrets/searxng-secret.yaml`: